kirederik/onionworks/content/blog/odb-part-I.md

 instance at a given point.
 However, for critical applications, one would prefer to have a dedicated instance rather than sharing one.

-To have that, on provision your broker could, instead of creating a database, deploy a brand new MySQL cluster, and then, on binding, create the database and user.
+To have that, on a provision request, your broker could deploy a brand new MySQL cluster, and then, on binding, create the database and user.

 The [On Demand Service Broker](https://github.com/pivotal-cf/on-demand-service-broker-release) is an